Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 You may have received a call, a collection letter, or a lawsuit in the mail from Selip & Stylianou LLP.
 This is usually because they are attempting to collect on a debt that is owed on an account you have not paid in at least six months.
-When approached by a debt collection agency or a lawyer representing an original creditor, you need to ensure that you know your rights.
-If you do not respond in the correct manner, you may be subject to wage garnishment or frozen bank accounts.
+When a debt collection agency or a lawyer representing an original creditor approaches you, knowing your rights as a consumer can make all the difference.
+If you do not respond quickly, you may be subject to wage garnishment or frozen bank accounts.

 Here's everything you need to know about Selip & Stylianou LLP, your rights, and how to win in court.